skit-ai/job-descriptions/engineering/staff-engineer.md

 # Staff Engineer

-We are looking for an Staff Engineer to envision, architect, and the development of our speech tech systems and the platform.
+We are looking for an Staff Engineer to envision, architect, and develop our speech tech systems and the platform.

 ### Responsibilities